DanielPollithy/danielpollithy.github.io/_posts/2019-07-01-Heat-Simulation-Fourier.md

 ### Background

-Initially I wanted to write a little bit about this but I found that 3b1b just published a video about this:
+Initially I wanted to write a little bit about this but I found that 3b1b just published a video about this topic:

 <p>
   <figure>